Software QA and Testing Frequently-Asked-Questions, Part 1

 - SEI = 'Software Engineering Institute' at Carnegie-Mellon University; initiated by the U.S. Defense Department to help improve software development processes.

-- CMM = 'Capability Maturity Model', now called the CMMI ('Capability Maturity Model Integration'), developed by the SEI.
-It's a model of 5 levels of process 'maturity' that determine effectiveness in delivering quality software.
-It is geared to large organizations such as large U.S. Defense Department contractors.
+- CMM = 'Capability Maturity Model', now called the CMMI ('Capability Maturity Model Integration'), developed by the SEI and as of January 2013 overseen by the CMMI Institute at Carnegie Mellon University.
+In the 'staged' version, it's a model of 5 levels of process 'maturity' that help determine effectiveness in delivering quality software.
+CMMI models are "collections of best practices that help organizations to improve their processes."
+It is geared to larger organizations such as large U.S. Defense Department contractors.
 However, many of the QA processes involved are appropriate to any organization, and if reasonably applied can be helpful.
 Organizations can receive CMMI ratings by undergoing assessments by qualified auditors.
+CMMI V1.3 (2010) supports Agile development processes.
+See the searchable CMMI assessment results database and also the CMMI summary of 2002-2005 assessments .

-Level 1 - characterized by chaos, periodic panics, and heroic efforts required by individuals to successfully complete projects.
+Level 1 - 'Initial': characterized by chaos, periodic panics, and heroic efforts required by individuals to successfully complete projects.
 Few if any processes in place; successes may not be repeatable.
-Level 2 - software project tracking, requirements management, realistic planning, and configuration management processes are in place; successful practices can be repeated.
-Level 3 - standard software development and maintenance processes are integrated throughout an organization; a Software Engineering Process Group is in place to oversee software processes, and training programs are used to ensure understanding and compliance.
-Level 4 - metrics are used to track productivity, processes, and products.
-Project performance is predictable, and quality is consistently high.
-Level 5 - the focus is on continuous process improvement.
+Level 2 - 'Managed': projects carried out in accordance with policies and employ skilled personnel with sufficient resources.
+Project tracking and reporting is in place.
+Schedules and budgets are set and revised as needed.
+Work products are appropriately controlled.
+Level 3 - 'Defined': standard development and maintenance processes are established, integrated consistently throughout an organization, Level 4 - 'Quantitatively Managed': metrics are used to track process performance.
+Project performance is controlled and predictable.
+Level 5 - 'Optimizing': the focus is on continuous process improvement.
 The impact of new processes and technologies can be predicted and effectively implemented when required.
-Perspective on CMM ratings: During 1997-2001, 1018 organizations were assessed.
+Quality and process objectives are established and regularly revised to reflect changing objectives and organizational performance, and used as criteria in managing process improvement.
+Perspective on CMMI ratings: during 2002-2005, of 782 organizations assessed, 4% were rated at Level 1, 34% at 2, 30% at 3, 4% at 4, and 19% at Level 5.
+37% were goververnment contractors or agencies, and 68% had more than 100 employees; 88% were software-related organizations.
+(The CMMI applies to a wide variety of organizations, not just software organizations.)
+The majority of organizations were NOT U.S.-based.
+Perspective on the old CMM ratings: During 1997-2001, 1018 organizations were assessed.
 Of those, 27% were rated at Level 1, 39% at 2, 23% at 3, 6% at 4, and 5% at 5.
 (For ratings during the period 1992-96, 62% were at Level 1, 23% at 2, 13% at 3, 2% at 4, and 0.4% at 5.)
 The median size of organizations was 100 software engineering/maintenance personnel; 32% of organizations were U.S. federal contractors or agencies.
 For those rated at Level 1, the most problematical key process area was in Software Quality Assurance.

 - ISO = 'International Organisation for Standardization' -